 - 44. The correlation parameter γ{bc} for the aggregation of capital between buckets is set as 0%. - 45.
-The capital requirement for the "Other Securitizations" portfolio is obtained by first calculating the capital requirement for each bucket with the exception of the "Other sector" bucket using a formula similar to the one in paragraph 26 and then adding the square root of the sum of the squares of the capital requirements for each bucket to, in its case, the capital requirement for the "other sector" bucket.
+The capital requirement for the "Other Securitizations" portfolio is obtained by first calculating the capital requirement for each bucket with the exception of the "Other sector" bucket using a formula similar to the one in paragraph 26.

+Afterwards, the capital is added to all buckets by adding the square root of the sum of the squares of the capital requirements for each bucket to, in its case, the capital requirement for the "other sector" bucket, i.e.: